-To help the children to reflect on their learning, the 'learning journey' road map is always included on our learning slip so that the children can evaluate where they feel they are in their learning journey.
+To help the children to reflect on their learning, the 'traffic lights' is always included on our learning objective so that the children can evaluate where they feel they are in their learning journey.
 This helps the teacher to understand who may need further support and challenge in future lessons.